awen-li/PolyFuzz/README.md

 #### 1.2 Reuse the environment from docker image (recommanded)
-We build a [docker image](https://hub.docker.com/repository/registry-1.docker.io/daybreak2019/polyfuzz/tags?page=1&ordering=last_updated) with all dependences ready (i.e., all the dependencies required for running PolyFuzz itself; for subject systems (benchmakrs), we provides scripts to setup the environments under benchmarks/script.<br>
+We build a [docker image](https://hub.docker.com/repository/registry-1.docker.io/daybreak2019/polyfuzz/tags?page=1&ordering=last_updated) with all dependences ready (i.e., all the dependencies required for running PolyFuzz itself; for subject systems (benchmarks), we provides scripts to setup the environments under benchmarks/script.<br>
 Please use the command ```docker pull daybreak2019/polyfuzz:v1.1``` to pull the image to local storage.